Rob Likens is entering his second season as Miami Hurricanes’ wide receivers coach in 2021.

 In 2018, ASU was the only Power 5 program to boast a 3,000-yard passer (Manny Wilkins), 1,500-yard rusher (Benjamin) and 1,000-yard receiver (N’Keal Harry).
 Wilkins accounted for 28 total touchdowns, while Benjamin set a school single-season record with 1,642 rushing yards.
 He broke ASU’s single-game rushing mark with 312 yards in a win over Oregon State.
 Harry caught 73 passes for 1,088 yards and nine touchdowns and was later selected by the New England Patriots in the first round of the 2019 NFL Draft.
 Both Benjamin and Harry earned first-team all-conference honors.

-Likens spent the 2017 season as the Sun Devils’ wide receivers coach and passing game coordinator.
+Likens spent the 2017 season as the Sun Devils’ co-offensive coordinator and wide receivers coach.
 ASU had the 10th highest-graded passing attack in the nation according to Pro Football Focus after being graded 86th in 2016.
 The 76-spot swing in the passing game rankings was the third highest in all of FBS.
 Harry racked up 82 catches for 1,142 yards and eight touchdowns to earn first-team All-Pac-12 honors.
 The Sun Devils had five different receivers with 100-plus yard games in 2017, a school record.

 Likens arrived in Tempe after two seasons as the offensive coordinator at Kansas.
 He spent the 2013 and 2014 seasons at California as assistant head coach and outside receivers coach, adding the title of passing game coordinator his second season.